Agent Editor

 Testing the Agent From Studio Pro Results in an Error

 This error is typically due to incorrect model configuration or an exception originating from the API call of the large language model.
 Check the Console pane in Studio Pro for detailed logs.
-Additionally, verify that the ASU_AgentEditor microflow was added to your after-startup logic as described in the First-time setup section.
+Additionally, verify that the ASU_AgentEditor microflow is added to your after-startup logic as described in the First-time setup section, and that the app startup has completed fully.

 Testing the Agent From Studio Pro Is Disabled